wendecoder/haskell-course/README.md

   - How to open and use GitPod
   - Example of how to complete a homework assignment.

-### 2. Functions, Data types, and Signatures
+### 2. Data types, Signatures, Common data types, and Polymorphism

-- Intro to types and signatures
+- Pragmatic intro to types
-- Fraquently used types
+- Type signature
     - Function’s signatures
+    - Variables in Haskell
+        - Parameters in functions
+        - Names/Definitions
 - Infix and prefix functions
-- Types in depth
+- Data Types in depth
-  - Numeric types
     - Int, Integer
     - Float, Double
     - Rational
     - Bool
     - Char
     - Lists
     - Strings
     - Tuples + Tuples VS Lists
-- Variables in Haskell
-  - Parameters in functions
-  - Names/Definitions
 - Polymorphic values and type variables

 ### 3. Pattern matching and how to write functions